grpc/grpc-swift/docs/basic-tutorial.md

 stubs are *non-blocking/asynchronous*.

-First we need to create a gRPC channel for our stub, we're not using TLS so we use the `insecure` builder and specify the server address and port we want to connect to:
+First we need to create a gRPC channel for our stub, we're not using TLS so we use the `.plaintext` security transport and specify the server address and port we want to connect to:

 ```swift
 let group = PlatformSupport.makeEventLoopGroup(loopCount: 1)